Data Transfer & Management

 You may also use one of these command-line tools to transfer small (< 2 GB) files between XSEDE resources and/or your local machine.
 From Linux or Mac, you can run these commands directly from the terminal.
-From Windows, use your ssh client.
+From Windows, use your SSH client.
 Both

-sftp are easy to use and secure, but provide poor performance for large files.
+sftp are easy to use and secure.

 Data protection mechanisms are incorporated into much of the infrastructure and software used in XSEDE, and in most cases users are not required to take any special steps to ensure the integrity of their data.
 However, there are situations in which a user may wish to check that a transferred file has been copied correctly to the new system, or check that a file has not been changed since it was originally created.
 In these situations, checksums may be used to generate a cryptographic hash of one or more files.
 Cryptographic hashes have the property that they always produce the same value when operating on the same input date, so they can be saved and then compared against a recomputed hash to verify that a file is exactly the same as it was when the original checksum was generated.
 Even a single bit change in a multi-terabyte file will produce a different checksum value, so a successful checksum comparison provides a strong guarantee that data has not been altered in any way.